-The respective sponsor, publisher, or investment adviser of the Reference Asset or the Underlying Index (each, a 'Reference Asset Publisher') may adjust the Reference Asset or the Underlying Index in a way that affects its value, and they have no obligation to consider your interests.
+The respective sponsor, publisher, or investment adviser of the Reference Asset or the Underlying Index (each, a "Reference Asset Publisher") may adjust the Reference Asset or the Underlying Index in a way that affects its value, and they have no obligation to consider your interests.
 A Reference Asset Publisher can change the investment policies of the Reference Asset or the policies concerning the calculation of the Reference Asset's net asset value, or add, delete, or substitute the underlying assets held by the Reference Asset or the components included in the Underlying Index, as the case may be, or make other methodological changes that could change the value of the Reference Asset or the Underlying Index.
 Additionally, a Reference Asset Publisher may alter, discontinue, or suspend calculation or dissemination of the Reference Asset, the net asset value of the Reference Asset, or the Underlying Index.
 Any of these actions could adversely affect the value of the Options and the units.
 The Reference Asset Publishers will have no obligation to consider your interests in calculating or revising the Reference Asset or the Underlying Index.

 Trading and hedging activities by us and our affiliates may affect your return on the units and their market value.
 We and our affiliates may buy or sell shares of the Reference Asset or any of its underlying assets, or futures or options contracts on the Reference Asset or any of its underlying assets.
 We may execute such purchases or sales for our own accounts, for business reasons or otherwise.
 These transactions could affect the value of these securities and, in turn, the value of the Reference Asset in a manner that could be adverse to the return on the Options and the units.
-On or before the inception date of the trust, any purchases or sales by us, our affiliates or others on our behalf may increase the value of the Reference Asset or any of the Units.
+On or before the inception date of the trust, any purchases or sales by us, our affiliates or others on our behalf may increase the value of the Reference Asset or any of the Reference Asset or any of the Reference Asset or any of the Reference Asset's underlying assets.
+Consequently, the value of the Reference Asset or any of the Reference Asset or any of the Units.